440 W. Kelly Avenue

 In June, the Town Council and County Commissioners selected the Roller/Tack/Shaw team to build housing at the site.
 Responding to feedback from landowners close to the proposed project, the elected officials asked the developer to bring back two options for consideration: one option with 16 units and one smaller option with 12 units.
 All of the units must be an ownership product and permanently deed restricted for the workforce.

 On June 12th from 6 to 8 PM at 320 S. King Street, the developer presented two revised designs during an open house for the project.
-The elected officials will consider a design option at their July 22, 2019 special Joint Information Meeting, 1:30pm at the County Administration Building.

 This RFP is now closed and the responses received are provided, below.